DefGuard/docs/help/configuring-vpn/add-new-instance/update-instance.md

 ## How to update

-Open defguard instance that you want to update, and click the "Edit Instance" button in the top right corner.
+Open Defguard instance that you want to update, and click the "Edit Instance" button in the top right corner.

 <figure><img src="../../../.gitbook/assets/image (20).png" alt=""><figcaption></figcaption></figure>